One-Hit Wonders You Didn't Know Passed Away

 Mark Hollis

 Not to be confused with the Bon Jovi song released in 2000, "It's My Life" was written and sung by Mark Hollis in 1983.
-No Doubt covered it in 2003.
-"It's My Life" initially entered the charts in 1984, and it was the first and last hit for the band Talk Talk.
+While No Doubt covered it in 2003, "It's My Life" initially entered the charts in 1984, and it was the first and last hit for the band Talk Talk.
 The band was formed in 1981 in London by Hollis.
 Shortly after, it signed with EMI and began touring with Duran Duran.
 After the success of "It's My Life," the band decided to change its sound, which made them less commercial, but nevertheless, they continued to work together until they released their final album in 1991.

 Hollis was born in Tottenham, London, in 1955.
 He was heavily influenced by his older brother, Ed, who was a music producer.
 After Talk Talk released its last album, Hollis dropped out of public life to focus on his family.
-He later released a solo album, and was commissioned to do the music for the TV show "Boss" in 2012, but other than that, he flew under the radar until his death in 2019.
+He later released a solo album and was commissioned to do the music for the TV show "Boss" in 2012, but other than that, he flew under the radar until his death in 2019.
 Per NPR, Hollis's manager stated: "[the musician died] due to a short illness from which he never recovered."
 The style and genius of Mark Hollis has been credited as the inspiration for many bands, including Radiohead.

 Kevin MacMichael